vass-engineering/Lab-kubernetesSpray-v1.20.2/Readme.md

 Description
 --------------------------------
-This project describe how to deploy Kubernetes using kubernetesSpray project + Gluster FS + MetalLB + Nginx ingress controller in Vagrant
+This project describe how to deploy Kubernetes using kubernetesSpray project + Gluster FS + MetalLB + Nginx ingress controller in Vagrant.
+The purpose of this project is to deploy an infrastructure to learn and test in a environment similar to production.
 We have create two forks, one for kubernetesSpray project and another one for GlusterFS, where we have fixed  some issues detected, we used  both forks to deploy kubernetes.

 Requirements